In Lashio one afternoon last week maybe a man set fire to a woman at her street-side petrol stall.

 After the familiar-formalities of ‘where are you from?’ and ‘where are you going?’
 I ask what they are doing.
 The answer comes quickly from one teenager who raises his three foot, eighteen-inch-blade ‘sword’ above his head and shouts, “Kill all Bengalis”.

-And if any were unfortunate enough to walk by, I think he would.
+If any were unfortunate enough to walk by, I think he would.

 In the centre of Lashio there are more groups on street corners and in front of closed shops.
 Not one is open for business; a Section 144 order is in place which effects a kind of martial law and requires businesses to close.
 As they scan the length of each street these young men could be looking to protect their property from some unseen (imagined?) threat.

 They could be looking out for someone to prey upon.

 There’s no doubt that the similarly-armed and growing motorcycle-mob that’s touring those parts of downtown that are not cordoned off by armed police is set upon destruction not protection.
 There are maybe 100 bikes, maybe more, mostly with two young men on board, almost all with one weapon or another.
 There are a couple of full pick-up buses from which hang armed young men shouting a rallying cry and pointing directions.
 And among this mob, sadly, inevitably, at least half a dozen monks.